Scarfsail/hass-solar-forecast-ml/readme.md

 - Uses historical data and weather information processed with ML.
 - Exposes sensors/entities to Home Assistant for automations and monitoring.

+## Predictions

+This integration uses ML models to predict:
+- Future photovoltaic (PV) power production based on historical production and weather data.
+- Expected household power consumption.
+- Battery capacity (based on the predicted power panels production and predicted household power consumption).
+These predictions help you optimize energy usage and plan for solar production variability.

 ## Installation

 - Manual Installation: